-Let’s wrap-up this crazy year and bring on a better 2021!
+Let’s wrap-up this wild year and bring on a better 2021!

 So…we’ve somehow made it to the end of this wild year.
 For my family, 2020 started off with us “temporarily” moving back to Bangkok from Singapore in March.
 We are still here, comfortably so, but with our future uncertain.